 In addition to the lights, all electrical systems should be checked and maintained regularly.
 You don't want to add the risk of electric shock to the already long list of machine shop hazards.
 That goes for all systems – especially those with moving parts.
 Years of wear and tear could cause some parts of the machines to become unstable.
 This is a primary cause of unexpected surprises and accidents.

 Signage is another way to improve the working environment.
-OSHA offers signs that display its guidelines, but employers can get others that remind workers of the safety rules.
+OSHA offers signs displaying machine shop safety guidelines, but employers can get others that remind workers of the safety rules.
 Such displays can remind workers to wear their safety equipment, such as gloves or steel-toed boots.
 This measure is especially useful for newer workers who haven't had time yet to make safety a habit.

 Building Safe Habits

-Some safety habits come with time, some are learned the hard way and others are reinforced via structured means, such as training sessions.
+Some safety habits come with time, some are learned the hard way and others are reinforced via structured means, such as machine shop safety training sessions.
 Building safety habits is an integral part of reducing workplace accidents.
 After all, the guidelines only work if people follow them.
-The habit can be simple, such as remembering to put on safety shoes, hard hats or protective eyewear.
+The machine shop safety program you follow can be simple, such as remembering to put on safety shoes, hard hats or protective eyewear..
 In more complex cases, the habit might be the proper cleaning of a machine.
 The key to keeping a machine shop safe is to keep lines of communication open.
-Managers and employees not only need to be aware of government regulations and common-sense practices, they should be in a dialogue about how best to implement them.
+Managers and employees not only need to be aware of government machine shop safety rules and regulations, as well as common-sense practices, they should also be in a dialogue about how best to implement them.
 Doing so will keep productivity up and accidents to a minimum.